cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 ## Persisting data

-**By default, in wrangler `3.0.0` and above, data is persisted cross each run of `wrangler dev`.**.
+**By default, in wrangler `3.0.0` and above, data is persisted across each run of `wrangler dev`**.
 If your local development and testing requires or assumes an empty database, you should start with a `DROP TABLE <tablename>` statement to delete existing tables before using `CREATE TABLE` to re-create them.

 Use `wrangler dev --persist-to=/path/to/file` to persist data to a specific location.
 This can be useful when working in a team (allowing you to share) the same copy, when deploying via CI/CD (to ensure the same starting state), or as a way to keep data when migrating across machines.